Datenlord1510/discord-predb/README.md

 - Customize the color for your embedded messages!
 - Toggle between EU and US time formats!
 - Adjust the interval for new release checks!
-- No fancy dependencies, only one external dependency!
+- No fancy dependencies, only one external module!
 - Stay up-to-date with the newest games!

 ## Usage
-- Install the requests module using pip or pip3
+- If needed, install the requests module using pip or pip3
 - Add your Discord webhooks to the the config.ini file
 - Edit colors, time format and interval if needed
 - Set the description mode to "True" if you want a short description of the game added to the message (the language will be **German**)